Destiny 2: The Edge of Fate

 The expansion had a major overhaul on the game, essentially resetting players back to a base level with a rework on gear and how it affects the players' stats.
-Additionally, content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
-While each expansion is paid content, the major updates are free for all players.
-The Edge of Fate began Season: Reclamation for Year 8, with the season's major update, Ash & Iron, releasing in September 2025.
+It also added new content across the game, including new missions, Player versus Environment (PvE) locations, Player versus Player (PvP) maps, player gear, weaponry, and a new raid.
+This release also changed Bungie's delivery of content for the year as Year 8 was divided into two large seasons that lasted several months, with each season beginning with one mid-sized expansion and then receiving what the developer called a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
+While each expansion still required purchasing, the narrative quests and activities of the major updates were free for all players.